Generic Name: lenvatinib (len VA ti nib)

 signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-symptoms of a blood clot - sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;
+signs of a blood clot - sudden numbness or weakness, problems with vision or speech;

-low calcium levels - numbness or tingly feeling around your mouth, fast or slow heart rate, muscle tightness or contraction, overactive reflexes;
+low calcium level - muscle spasms or contractions, numbness or tingly feeling (around your mouth, or in your fingers and toes); or

-dangerously high blood pressure - pounding in your neck or ears, nosebleed, anxiety, severe chest pain, irregular heartbeats.
+increased blood pressure - severe headache, blurred vision, pounding in your neck or ears, anxiety, nosebleed.

 Common Lenvima side effects may include: